adamstephensen/faqs/docker-and-kubernetes.md

 You compile your code, build a container and then know it is going to work in dev / test / prod and even on an IOT device.

+Scenario: You test your app using Python 2.7 in development, and then it's going to run on Python 3 in production and something weird will happen.

+Or you rely on the behavior of a certain version of an SSL library and another one will be installed.
+You'll run your tests on Debian and production is on Red Hat and all sorts of weird things happen.

+Customers need a way of bundling an entire runtime environment: an application, plus all its dependencies, libraries and other binaries, and configuration files needed to run it so that differences in OS distributions and underlying infrastructure are abstracted away.
+This way they can spend more  time writing their apps than worry about underlying infrastucture and migration.

 ## Where can I find out stuff about Docker in general ?